qajao/amazontest/README.md

 ## Context

-Hi, this is my test for swapcard I implemented It follows a Page Object Model (POM) structure using PageFactory.
+Hi, this is my test for Amazon I implemented It follows a Page Object Model (POM) structure using PageFactory.
 I used TestNg and Hamcrest for validation.

 ## Requirements